Florida university cancels graduation ceremony after threat

 The Palm Beach Post reports that friends and family members of the graduates were already seated in the school's auditorium when the entire student union building was evacuated.

 The university had already hosted two other graduation ceremonies earlier in the day.
-Officials say the evening ceremony will be rescheduled to another day.
+Officials say the evening ceremony, where 462 students were scheduled to participate, will be rescheduled to another day.

 Information from: The Palm Beach (Fla.)
 Post, http://www.pbpost.com